ecmwf/earthkit-data/docs/source/faqs.rst

 How to save results from a retrieval into a file?
 --------------------------------------------------------------

-You need to use the :func:`save` method on the resulting object.
+You need to use the :func:`to_target` method on the resulting object.
 For example, this is how to save the results of a :ref:`MARS retrieval <data-sources-mars>` into a file:

 .. code-block:: python